jeremiahwilson/dotfiles/README.md

-Dotfiles that are usually located in `~` have been moved to `~/dotfiles` and symlinked to the appropriate filenames in `~`.

-When first cloning this repository on a new machine, open the `makesymlinks.sh` script and ensure every file in `~/dotfiles` is in the "file" array on line 11.
-Then, make the script executable with `chmod +x makesymlink.sh` and run it with `./makesymlinks.sh`.
-This will automatically create links from the `~/dotfiles` directory to the respective dotfiles in `~`.
-For example, the vimrc file in `~/dotfiles` will be symlinked to `~/.vimrc`.
+**To set up dotfiles folder on a new machine:**
+1. Open `makesymlinks.sh` and change the three variables at the top:
+    - `dir` should be the directory that the script is in.
+This is where you will keep all of the "dot" files.
+    - `olddir` is where the dotfiles you already have will be moved to, so you still have them if something goes wrong.
+This directory will be created if it doesn't already exist.
+    - `files` is a list of all the dotfiles you want to keep in this repository with the leading `.`'s removed.
+2. Make the script executable with `chmod +x makesymlinks.sh`.
+3. Run the script with `./makesymlinks.sh`.
+4. You can now update the "dot" files in whatever directory you assigned to `dir` rather than updating the dotfiles in `~`.